Robot Crashes Head First at First Ever Robot Olympics

 A Glimpse Into the Future

-Events like the World Humanoid Robot Games highlight the double purpose of robotics today: to entertain and to solve real-world problems.
+Events like the World Humanoid Robot Games highlight the dual purpose of robotics today: to entertain and to solve real-world problems.
 While spectators may have laughed at robots tumbling over each other, engineers walked away with valuable data that could improve robot agility, teamwork, and problem-solving abilities.

-With the world’s first robot Olympics now complete, the question is no longer if these machines will play a role in our future but how quickly they will become part of everyday life.
+With the world’s first robot Olympics now complete, the question is no longer if these machines will play a role in our future, but how quickly they will become part of everyday life.